MPhil: minimum 12 months full time; minimum 24 months part time

 Applicants whose first language is not English require IELTS 6.5 with a minimum 6.0 in writing and speaking, TOEFL 90 (Internet-based), or equivalent.

-Applicants whose first language is not English require IELTS 6.5 with at least 6.0 in writing, TOEFL 90 (Internet-based), or equivalent.
+Applicants whose first language is not English require IELTS 6.5 with at least 6.0 in Writing and Speaking, TOEFL 90 (Internet-based), or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.